 On July 3, 1941, the Commission instituted a Section 11 (b) (1) proceeding with respect to Cities Service Co.
 (Cities), the top company in this system, and all its subsidiaries.
-Hearings were completed and the Commission issued its opinion and order on May 5, 1944.11 The order directed Cities to comply with Section 11 (b) (1) by reducing the operations of its system to certain gas distribution properties located in the Mid-Continent section and certain gas production and transmission properties found retainable therewith.12 The order provided, however, that the retention in the Cities' system of all of its nonutility holdings was not foreclosed if Cities should choose to comply with Section 11 (b) (1) by disposing of its holdings in all utility holding companies.
-Subsequent to the issuance of that order, Cities filed a petition requesting that the order of May 5, 1944, be supplemented or modified so as to provide in substance that in lieu of com-pliance with the provisions of this order Cities may comply with requirements of Section 11 (b) (1) by disposing of its interests in utilities without prejudice to the right of Cities to apply for an exemption from the provisions of the Act under Section 3, and be exempt as a registered holding company, after it has disposed of its interest in utilities to the extent where it becomes entitled to such exemption and At the end of the fiscal year no action had been taken on discharge. this petition.
+Hearings were completed and the Commission issued its opinion and order on May 5, 1944. [[Footnote: Holding Company Act Release No. 5028.]
+The order directed Cities to comply with Section 11 (b) (1) by reducing the operations of its system, to certain gas distribution properties located in the Mid-Continent section and certain gas production and transmission properties found retainable therewith.
+[Footnote: Cities Service itself has not appealed this order.]
+The order provided, however, that the retention in the Cities' system of all of its nonutility holdings was not foreclosed if Cities should choose to comply with Section 11 (b) (1) by disposing of its holdings in all utility holding companies.

+Subsequent to the issuance of that order, Cities filed a petition requesting that the order of May 5, 1944, be supplemented or modified so as to provide in substance that in lieu of compliance with the provisions of this order Cities may comply with requirements of Section 11 (b) (1) by disposing of its interests in utilities without prejudice to the right of Cities to apply for an exemption from the previsions of the Act under Section 3, and be exempt as a registered holding company, after it has disposed of its interest in utilities to the extent where it becomes entitled to such exemption and discharge.
+At the end of the fiscal year no action had been taken on this petition.

-The order of May 5, 1944, was also directed to Arkansas Natural Gas Corp., a subsidiary holding company of Cities, and required that company to confine its operations to the production, transmission, and distribution of natural gas conducted by Arkansas Louisiana Gas Co., its only utility subsidiary, and required it to dispose of its interests in its nonutility subsidiaries including its interests in Arkansas Fuel Oil Co.
-Arkansas Natural Gas Corp. has filed a petition to review the order of the Commission in the Circuit Court for the Fifth Circuit, which petition was pending at the end of the fiscal year.
+The order of May 5, 1944, was also directed to Arkansas Natural Gas Corp., a subsidiary holding company of Cities, and required that company to confine its operations to the production, transmission and distribution of natural gas conducted by Arkansas Louisiana Gas Co., its only utility subsidiary, and required it to dispose of its interests in its nonutility subsidiaries including its interests in Arkansas Fuel Oil Co.
+Arkansas Natural Gas Corp. has filed a petition to review the order of the Commission in the Circuit Court for the Fifth Circuit, which petition was pending at the end of the fiscal year,